pcaversaccio/erc20-oz-sdk/README.md

 npx oz link @openzeppelin/contracts-ethereum-package
 ```

 This command will download the Ethereum Package (bundled as a regular npm package) and connect it to your OpenZeppelin project.
-We now have all of OpenZeppelin Contracts at our disposal, so let’s create an ERC20 token!
+We now have all of OpenZeppelin Contracts at our disposal, so let us create an ERC20 token!
 > Make sure you install `@openzeppelin/contracts-ethereum-package` and not the vanilla `@openzeppelin/contracts`.
 The latter is set up for general usage, while `@openzeppelin/contracts-ethereum-package` is tailored for being used with [OpenZeppelin Upgrades](https://docs.openzeppelin.com/upgrades/2.8/).
 This means that its contracts are [already set up to be upgradeable](https://docs.openzeppelin.com/upgrades/2.8/writing-upgradeable#use-upgradeable-packages).

-Let’s deploy an ERC20 token contract to our `development` network.
+Let us deploy an ERC20 token contract to our `development` network.
 Make sure to have a [Ganache](https://www.trufflesuite.com/ganache) instance running, or start one by running:

 ```
  npx ganache-cli --deterministic